Career Services: For Employers

 To offer an internship for-credit, simply post the position on GGU Careers.
 Your internship will then be reviewed and posted for students.
 If we feel the internship may not be credit-worthy, we will contact you and suggest modifications.
-When posting your internship description, keep in mind that exciting and interesting descriptions will attract students attention.

 Position descriptions should identify key tasks and responsibilities of the intern.
 Outline in detail what they will be working on -- the more information you can provide, the better applicants you will receive.
 Avoid using one-line descriptions as they do not provide enough information.

-Use a specific job title that will attract attention -- The title, "intern," may not be enough to get a student to click on your position description.
+Use a specific job title that will attract attention - The title "Intern" may not be enough to get a student to click on your position description.
 If you have more than one type of internship or job, please post them separately.

 JUST STARTING AN INTERNSHIP PROGRAM?